umk/mdformat/README.md

 - Mapping hierarchical data onto templates
 - Automatic expansion of paragraphs, lists, and tables into multiple rows when generated from data fields scoped to collection elements
 - Implementation of zip groups, enabling the combination of elements from multiple collections into one unified collection
+- Automatically encoding placeholder values if it's a part of a URL

 The engine leverages the [marked](https://www.npmjs.com/package/marked) package for Markdown parsing and rendering.